AkshayaBalasubramani/Restaurant-Chat-Bot-Tkinter/README.md

 # CHATBOT APPLICATION
 I have used NLP along with Pythorch to train our chatbot
 JSON file will be used to train our model for chatbot.(Contextual Chatbots with Tensorflow)
-i have used various pattern tags
+I have used various pattern tags
 The conversation need not be the same words that need to be put as the same

 # CONCEPTS